The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-In summary, the classification of the conduction character according to the sign of $\mbox{d} \rho / \mbox{d} T$ at some finite measuring temperature is questionable for the absence of any non-analyticity at the hypothetical MIT point.
-Moreover, it exhibits considerable uncertainties.
-In particular, when this criterion is applied to room-temperature data, both, false-metallic and false-insulating classifications in comparison to corresponding low-temperature evaluations are not unlikely.
+In summary, the classification of the conduction character according to the sign of $\mbox{d} \rho / \mbox{d} T$ at an arbitrarily chosen measuring temperature is usually highly questionable.
+The reason is the absence of any non-analyticity in the control parameter dependence of the conductivity at such hypothetical MIT points.
+Moreover, this criterion suffers from considerable uncertainties.
+In particular, when it is applied to room-temperature data, both, false-metallic and false-insulating classifications in comparison to corresponding low-temperature evaluations are not unlikely.